danielklimov/tkm/migration/readme.md

 Each environment includes:

-1. OCI bucket for storage of file attachments and temporary files.
+1. OCI bucket(s) for storage of file attachments and temporary files.
 2. Target PostgreSQL database.
 3. A virtual machine for Airflow components.